Aharonov-Bohm effect in phase space: Aharonov-Bohm effect

 Moreover, we can compare our result with the result obtained in the Schrödinger formalism \cite{Z.3.A.}.
 As we had seen in the previous section, the wave function that is obtained in Schrödinger formalism is given by Equation \eqref{eq_TFG:resultado_func_onda}.
 By using Equation \eqref{eq_TFG:Wigner_pos}, the Wigner function reads

-We could note that taking $C_{i,j}=C^2$, the solution obtained by using exclusively the phase-space formalism of quantum mechanics is identical to the one obtained by transforming the well-known solution in position representation into a Wigner function in phase space formalism.
+We could note that taking $C_{i,j}=C^2$, the solution obtained by using exclusively the phase-space formalism of quantum mechanics is identical to the one obtained by transforming the well-known solution in position representation into a Wigner function in phase-space formalism.

 With the aim to visualize the Aharonov-Bohm effect with non-zero magnetic vector potential more easily; we build a graphical representation making use of the results that we have obtained within the phase-space and the Segal-Bargmann space formalisms.
-Once again, in that graphical representation, it is represented the spatial probability of finding the particle, as well as the phase of the particle through colours.
+Once again, in that graphical representation, both the spatial probability of finding the particle and the phase of the particle are represented through colours.
 Although the results correspond with a plane wave, in the graphical representation we represent the particle as a localized Gaussian distribution in order to visualize it easier.

 As it can be seen in Fig. \ref{fig:magnetico}a, we begin with a circular conduit in which centre, a solenoid is placed.
 When we connect that solenoid (with $\rvert\Vec{A}\rvert=p_0/16q$ during a time interval of $t=\uptau=4\pi/E_0$), the components that travel clockwise and counterclockwise acquire different phases; thereby, when we disconnect the solenoid, the phase difference between those components is $\pi$ radians (Fig. \ref{fig:magnetico}b and Fig. \ref{fig:magnetico}c).
 It means that the probability of finding the particle, for $t\geq\uptau$, vanishes (Fig. \ref{fig:magnetico}d).